ghzeni/blockgame-guide/README.md

 6x Bamboo in a crafting table as if you'd make a door.

 >Book
-Same recipe as vanilla, but with Pristine Leather.
+Same recipe as vanilla, but with Pristine Hide.
 >Shells
 The shells are all used for leveling up Archeology gear and all can be found by digging up sand.

 >Coagulated Mass
-The Coagulated Mass is found by digging up red sand which is found in Badlands biomes rarely in Myrkheim.
+Can be found by digging up red sand which is rarely found in Badlands biomes in Myrkheim.
 >Animated Bone
 This is the first important item for discovering dungeons on your own.
 Drops from Skeletons (rare) and can be crafted at the Alchemist.